davidgasquez/davidgasquez.com/src/content/blog/2026-03-26-atmospheric-data-portals.md

 slug: atmospheric-data-portals
 ---

-> _I wrote this quickly more as a sketch for people already familiar with `atproto` and the surrounding data/discovery context than a fully self-contained post._
+> _I wrote this quickly more as a sketch for people already familiar with `atproto` and the open data discovery challenges than a fully self-contained post._

 This post can be seen as a continuation of my [Open Data](https://davidgasquez.com/handbook/open-data) wranglings.
 Check them out if you are interested in some ideas to solve issues at earlier stages of the Open Data pipeline.